Just One Night (Eric Clapton album)

-Just One Night is a 1980 double album by Eric Clapton, recorded live at the Budokan Theatre, Tokyo, Japan, December 1979 when Clapton was touring to support Backless, his latest record at that time.
-The sleeve contains a Japanese painting by Ken Konno.
-The album reached No. 2 in the U.S. and No. 3 in the UK, and was certified gold by RIAA.
+Just One Night is a 1980 double album by Eric Clapton, recorded live at the Budokan Theatre in Tokyo, Japan, in December 1979 when Clapton was touring to support Backless, his latest record at that time.
+The album reached No. 2 in the US and No. 3 in the UK, and was certified gold by RIAA.

 Reception

 Critical reaction to the album has been largely positive.
 At the time of release Robert Christgau said the album contained "AM and FM faves" which were "served hot, raw, or both".
 "Ultimate Classic Rock" ranked the album in the "Top 100 Live Albums", and suggested that it was superior to the studio albums recorded by Clapton at the time.